tommyktech/YouTubeNotInterestedButton/README.md

 <img width="577" height="383" alt="image" src="https://github.com/user-attachments/assets/e8f4a2a7-6d88-4b56-bd63-c47c9f7ace90" />

-You can toggle the visibility of the buttons in the Config Pane.
+You can toggle the visibility of the buttons in the config pane.

-## Delete Watch History Button
+# Delete Watch History Button
 Buttons to delete each video on the watch-history page are also available!

 <img width="654" height="440" alt=" 2025-12-02 003007-2" src="https://github.com/user-attachments/assets/cdbf50a8-ed16-4331-aff8-8e101d35d96c" />